gvitorlima/gvitorlima/README.md

 ### Studying and practicing

 > Practice git versioning, general backend programming basics, such as:
-> Design patterns, SOLID, design patterns, SOLID, security, optimization, scalability and performance...
+> design patterns, SOLID, security, optimization, scalability and performance...

 Basic use of the terminal and Linux as a whole (Extra information.
 I'm using an Arch (smiley face here) ), database in general and whatever else makes me want to learn (Process of creating and validating a jwt token just out of curiosity).